MilTech124/AcelGarage/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Licencja i prawa autorskie / License and Copyright

+Ten projekt jest chroniony prawem autorskim.
+Wszelkie prawa zastrzeżone przez Mil-TECH Usługi IT (Jarosław Matusiak).
+Zabronione jest odsprzedawanie, kopiowanie oraz wykorzystywanie kodu w celach komercyjnych bez zgody autora.

+This project is protected by copyright.
+All rights reserved by Mil-TECH Usługi IT (Jarosław Matusiak).
+Reselling, copying, or using this code for commercial purposes without the author's permission is strictly prohibited.